pschou/aws-s3-proxy/README.md

 </body></html>
 ```

+## Rest endpoint

-and an API call to list the contents looks like this:
+To verify the REST API call to list the contents:
 ```
 $ curl -s -H "Accept: list/json" localhost:8080/
 [{"Name":"a/","Size":0}